 What is Cemvita Factory’s business model?

-Microbes-as-a-Service.
-We focus on the engineering of microbes and developing small-scale bioprocesses.
-We then work with our clients and EPC of choice to scale up and commercialize our technology.
+We have a flexible business model depending on the target application and market dynamics.
+An element of our business model is Microbes-as-a-Service.
+Initially we focus on the engineering of microbes and developing small-scale bioprocesses.
+We then choose the best business model to work with our clients and EPC of choice to scale up and commercialize our technology.

 CARBON CAPTURE AND UTILIZATION